Thomas Liao

-Biography
+Early life, education, and military service

 Thomas Liao was born in present-day Xiluo, Yunlin County, on 22 March 1910, to a wealthy Presbyterian family of Hakka descent.
 His birth name 廖溫義 (Liào Wēnyì, Liāu Un-gī) was later changed to 廖文毅 (Liào Wényì, Liāu Bûn-gī).
 Liao finished his secondary education in Kyoto, Japan, then enrolled at the University of Nanking to study mechanical engineering.
 Liao earned graduate degrees in the United States, completing a master's at the University of Michigan and a doctorate in chemical engineering at Ohio State University.
 He married an American, and his children were raised in the United States.
-After obtaining his Ph.D in 1935, Liao taught at National Chekiang University.
+After obtaining his Ph.D. in 1935, Liao taught at National Chekiang University.
 Soon after the Second Sino-Japanese War began, Liao joined the National Revolutionary Army Ordnance Corps with the rank of colonel.

+Political career and activism

 Liao returned to Taiwan in 1940, and became a businessman.
 In 1945, he began working for the Kuomintang within Taipei City Government, as director of the municipal bus system and the city's Public Works Bureau.
 He stood for election to the National Political Assembly in 1946.
-Free China Review reported that Liao tied with three other candidates after one of his votes was invalidated due to the presence of an "ink stain."
+Free China Review reported that Liao tied with three other candidates after one of his votes was invalidated due to the presence of an "ink stain".
 Liao lost after lots were drawn.